mrClapham/b_swan_test/README.md

-# A search tool for GitHub repositries
+# A search tool for GitHub repositories

 ###Here is the Github search app.
-All in all it was about 20hrs of extremly fragmented work.
+All in all it was about 20hrs of extremely fragmented work.

 It's a single page Angular app, running on a really basic node server.